 What are the pros and cons of Bonds?

-Just like any investment, bonds have benefits and drawbacks.
+Like any investment, bonds come with both benefits and drawbacks.

 What are things you must know about bonds?

-Maturity.
-This is the date when the bond’s principal or par value is paid to investors, marking the conclusion of the company’s bond obligation.
-All bonds have maturity dates, after which the full principal must be repaid to avoid default.
+- Maturity: This is the date when the bond’s principal or par value is repaid to investors, concluding the bond’s term.
+Every bond has a maturity date, and the principal must be repaid by this date to avoid default.

 Why do companies issue Bonds?

-For corporations, issuing a bond is like making an initial public offering.
-An investment firm helps set the terms and underwrites the sale by buying the bonds from the issuer.
-In cooperation with other companies, known as a syndicate, it then offers the bonds for sale.
-The underwriter profits from the fees the issuer pays and the spread between the cost of buying the bonds and what it earns from selling them.
-If demand lags, it may need to reduce the price and even take a loss.
+For corporations, issuing a bond is akin to conducting an initial public offering (IPO).
+An investment firm plays a crucial role in setting the terms of the bond and underwriting the sale by purchasing the bonds from the issuer.
+The firm, often working with a syndicate of other companies, then offers these bonds to the public.
+The underwriter earns profits from fees paid by the issuer and the difference between the purchase price and the selling price of the bonds.
+If there is insufficient demand, the underwriter may have to lower the price and could potentially incur a loss.

 Wishing you a great week!